 - Institute of Engineering in Medicine

 Hospitals and Health Care Providers

 - VA San Diego Healthcare

-The ACTRI is partially funded by a Clinical and Translational Science Award (CTSA) from the National Institutes of Health.
+The ACTRI is partially funded by a Clinical and Translational Science Awards Program (CTSA) grant from the National Institutes of Health.
 The mission of the CTSA program is to accelerate discoveries toward better health.
 The CTSA is a highly competitive, 5-year grant that helps awardees translate research discoveries into commercially available drugs and devices for prevention, diagnosis, or treatment of human diseases and disorders.
 As the CTSA-funded institutes carry out this mission, we can expect to see an increase in research efficiency, an enhancement in the education of our trainees, and the breaking down of barriers, such as red tape and silo culture, that delay the progress of candidates to market.
-For more information, please click here.

 The deans of the five UC medical campuses, in collaboration with the University of California Office of the President (UCOP), have launched an initiative to identify policy changes and areas of collaboration in order to accelerate biomedical research across the campuses.
 The initiative was named the “UC Biomedical Research Acceleration, Integration, and Development” (UC BRAID) program.